nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     <img alt="TeachMeSenpai upon launch" src="images/user-guide/sample_GUI.jpg" />
 </p>

-1. Ensure you have `Java 11` or above installed in your Computer.
+1. Ensure you have `Java 11` or above installed in your computer (you may refer to [Java Help Resources](https://www.java.com/en/download/help/version_manual.html) if you're not sure how to do so).
 2. Download the latest `teachmesenpai.jar` from [here](https://github.com/AY2223S2-CS2103T-W12-2/tp/releases/latest).
-3. Copy the file to the folder you want to use as the home folder for your application.
+3. Copy or move the file to the folder you want to use as the home folder for your application.
 4. Double-click the file to start the app.

 [↑ Back to top](#table-of-contents)